Tillich’s Personal Search for the Absolute?

 Seeking the Absolute in Moral Life

 Find and You Shall Seek

-This provides the perfect opportunity for me to offer an Advent course on one of my favorite books by Paul Tillich.
 The book is based on a series of lectures that Tillich gave shortly before his death, and it represents his last important work.
 It also happens to be his most personal work, and one of the clearest overviews of his life project.

 The lectures explore Tillich’s lifelong search for the Absolute, and draw out how he viewed this passionate search as itself the evidence that the Absolute he sought had already been found.

 During this course we’ll confront a powerful argument, beautifully articulated, that explores how ‘seeking’ and ‘finding’ are intimately intertwined.
 An argument that provides a way to avoid both fundamentalism on one hand and relativism on the other.